coatyio/coaty-website/collections/_pages/nutshell.md

 return merge(discoveredTasks, advertisedTasks)
             .subscribe(task => {
-                // Handle both discovered and advertised tasks in one single place...
+                // Handle both discovered and advertised tasks in one place...
             });
 ```